Records in the cloud

-A Technical Report is under development on 'Information and documentation – Records management in the cloud: Issues and concerns'.
-It will provide guidance on how to implement a basic management model regarding the security, legal and technical issues relating to records.
+The ISO/TR 22428-1:2020 'Information and documentation – Records management in the cloud: Issues and concerns' was published in September 2020.
+It provides guidance on how to implement a basic management model regarding the security, legal and technical issues relating to records.

 Many resources describe the main elements of information security (e.g. ISO/IEC 27001), covering hardware, software, etc, plus some emerging schemas for the Service Level Agreements between clients and providers (e.g. from the Cloud Security Alliance), but there is little about digital assets stored in the cloud.

 Regulatory and legal issues are also key aspects of this model being developed by ISO/TC 46/SC 11, taking into account that it should provide understanding on good practice for most countries where different legislation and normative regulations will determine how to implement the model.

 - Records processes in the cloud (based on ISO15489, ISO30301, ISO17068, etc)

 - Reference architectures for digital records management